mnbroatch/bondage.js/README.md

 ```

-# Compatibility
+# Other included versions

-If you need compatibility with internet explorer, you can transpile yourself or use `dist/bondage.ie.js`.
+A minified version exists at `@mnbroatch/bondage/dist/bondage.ie.js`.

-The necessary polyfills will increase the footprint.
+If you need compatibility with internet explorer, you can transpile yourself or use `@mnbroatch/bondage/dist/bondage.ie.js`.

 # Development